leomeyer/Arducom/doc/setups.md

 		#define SOFTWARE_I2C         1

 The hello-world sketch uses the default software I2C pins A0 and A1 (without enabling pullup resistors).

+Connect with Arducom using the following command (use the correct I2C device):

+		$ ./arducom -d /dev/i2c-1 -c 0

+The size of the hello-world sketch with SD card and RTC support is about 25 kB.

 Ethernet
 --------